helenquach/DH110-HelenQuach/Assignment06/Assignment06.md

 Here is the [transcript of the impression test.](https://docs.google.com/document/d/1yTgQgTlz9ikaSWJ9oqvASm2xmSKX6lkv8ZmoXhUi4uQ/edit?usp=sharing)

 ### Findings
+From the 5-second test:
+* Website appears to be about nature
+* Overwhelmingly forest green colors
+* Social media side bar was very prominent
+* Everything was grouped together and organized well
+* Three columns, easy to read

+Other findings:
+* Having elements change color on hover is a useful visual feature
+* Should add some kind of interactive element to page numbers at bottom of news articles
+* Should make the search icon bigger
+* Good contrast between typography choices for headline and body text

 ## Accessibility Check

+I performed color contrast checks for the light mode and dark mode versions of my design.
+All color combinations of text and background color passed the 4.5:1 ratio test, as shown below.

 ### Light mode
 ![color-1](color-1.png)
 <img src="color-contrast-check-1.png" width="500">